When you want to try to stop being critical of your husband, here are 6 things to try!

 As you remember your own flaws, forgive quickly, remember that each day together is a gift, accentuate the positive, reach out by doing something nice, and remember he’s just a man, your critical spirit may disappear quickly.
 And that’s good news both for you and your husband!

-What do you do when you want to stop being critical of your husband?
+What do you do to try to stop being critical of your husband?

 Disclaimer: I am a trained journalist – not a trained counselor.
 If you need help with your marriage, please seek the counsel of a professional.